ausgerechnet/cwb-ccc/README.md

 you specify this folder via `lib_path` when initializing the corpus.

-If you want to compare your query results according to meta data, set the `s_meta` parameter to the structural attribute that links your data base (e.g. "text_id").

 You can use the `cqp_bin` to point the module to a specific version of `cqp` (this is also helpful if `cqp` is not in your `PATH`).

-By default, the `cache_path` points to "/tmp/ccc-cache".
+By default, the `cache_path` points to "/tmp/ccc-data".
 Make sure that "/tmp/" exists and appropriate rights are granted.
 Otherwise, change the parameter when initializing the corpus (or set it to `None`).